Thirupathi-01/Blood_Bank/README.md

 - Donor eligibility based on blood group compatibility and 90-day donation interval
 - Admin interface for managing all data
 - Clean, responsive UI for all major pages
-- **In Progress:** Machine Learning algorithm to use donor location coordinates to find and notify the nearest eligible donors if no one is available in the requested city
+- **In Progress:** KMedoids to use donor location coordinates to find and notify the nearest eligible donors if no one is available in the requested city

 ## Setup Instructions